 |

-Rúben Amorim is a Portuguese football manager and former midfielder, born in Lisbon, Portugal, who established a strong reputation both as a player and later as one of Europe’s most highly regarded young coaches.
+Rúben Amorim is a Portuguese football manager and former midfielder who established a strong reputation as both a player and coach.
 During his playing career he represented clubs such as Belenenses and Benfica, winning domestic honours and earning international recognition with Portugal.

-After retiring from playing, Amorim moved quickly into coaching and gained attention for his intelligence, authority, and tactical clarity.
-Early roles at Casa Pia, Braga B, and Braga accelerated his rise, before he secured a high-profile move to Sporting CP, where he developed one of the most exciting coaching reputations in European football.
+After retiring from playing, Amorim moved quickly into coaching.
+Early roles at Casa Pia, Braga B and Braga accelerated his rise before he secured a high-profile move to Sporting CP, where he developed one of the most exciting coaching reputations in European football.

-At Sporting, Amorim became widely known for his modern tactical structure, often built around a 3-4-3 system, with an emphasis on pressing, defensive shape, vertical transitions, and the development of younger players.
-His success in Portugal elevated his standing significantly and made him one of the most sought-after managers in the game.
+At Sporting, Amorim became widely known for his modern tactical structure, often built around a 3-4-3 system, with an emphasis on pressing, defensive shape, vertical transitions and the development of younger players.

 Manchester United